 It’s a bit like Apple’s iOS operating system on an iPhone or iPad, which only allows you to install apps from the App Store.
 But S Mode limits you to the Windows apps available in the Microsoft Store.

-S Mode is Optional
+S Mode Is Optional

 Even if you purchase a PC in S Mode, you can leave S Mode for free.
 It doesn’t cost anything, but it is a one-time decision—once you’ve taken the PC out of S Mode, you can never put it back into S Mode.

 We don’t know why Microsoft makes this a one-way process.
 But that’s what Microsoft did.
+(See Microsoft’s official S Mode documentation for confirmation of this.)

 How to Check If You’re Using S Mode